AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Guarantees:** Patient's information is successfully updated in the ImmuniMate Address Book System.
 - **Basic Flow:**
     1. Healthcare worker chooses to update a certain patient’s certain information.
-    2. IABS validates the new content.
+    2. IMS validates the new content.
-    3. IABS updates the patient's information in the database.
+    3. IMS updates the patient's information in the database.
 - **Extensions:**

   2a.
-IABS detects an error in the entered data.
+IMS detects an error in the entered data.

   2a1.
-IABS requests for the correct data.
+IMS requests for the correct data.
   2a2.
 Healthcare Worker enters new data.
   Steps 2a1-2a2 are repeated until the data entered are correct.
   Use case resumes from step 3.